AdobeDocs/workfront.en/help/classic/workfront-fusion/errors/error-handling.md

 ## Error handling directives

 The directives are briefly explained below.
-For more information, see [Directives for error handling](../../workfront-fusion/errors/directives-for-error-handling.md).
+For more information, see [Directives for error handling in Adobe Workfront Fusion](../../workfront-fusion/errors/directives-for-error-handling.md).

 There are a total of five directives which can be grouped into the following categories based on whether a scenario execution should continue or not: